github/docs/content/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow.md

   - If the runner doesn't pick up the assigned job within 60 seconds, the job is re-queued so that a new runner can accept it.
 - If {% data variables.product.prodname_dotcom %} doesn't find an online and idle runner that matches the job's `runs-on` labels, then the job will remain queued until a runner comes online.
 - If the job remains queued for more than 24 hours, the job will fail.
-{% else %}
+{% elsif ghes = 3.3 %}
 - {% data variables.product.prodname_dotcom %} first searches for a runner at the repository level, then at the organization level, then at the enterprise level.
-{% ifversion ghes > 3.2 %}
 - If {% data variables.product.prodname_dotcom %} finds an online and idle runner at a certain level that matches the job's `runs-on` labels, the job is then assigned and sent to the runner.
    - If the runner doesn't pick up the assigned job within 60 seconds, the job is queued at all levels and waits for a matching runner from any level to come online and pick up the job.
 - If {% data variables.product.prodname_dotcom %} doesn't find an online and idle runner at any level, the job is queued to all levels and waits for a matching runner from any level to come online and pick up the job.
+- If the job remains queued for more than 24 hours, the job will fail.
 {% else %}
+1. {% data variables.product.prodname_dotcom %} first searches for a runner at the repository level, then at the organization level, then at the enterprise level.
+2. The job is then sent to the first matching runner that is online and idle.
    - If all matching online runners are busy, the job will queue at the level with the highest number of matching online runners.
    - If all matching runners are offline, the job will queue at the level with the highest number of matching offline runners.
    - If there are no matching runners at any level, the job will fail.
+   - If the job remains queued for more than 24 hours, the job will fail.
 {% endif %}
-- If the job remains queued for more than 24 hours, the job will fail.
-- If {% data variables.product.prodname_dotcom %} finds an online and idle runner at a certain level that matches the job's `runs-on` labels, the job is then assigned and sent to the runner.
-  - If the runner doesn't pick up the assigned job within 60 seconds, the job is queued at all levels and waits for a matching runner from any level to come online and pick up the job.
-- If {% data variables.product.prodname_dotcom %} doesn't find an online and idle runner at any level, the job is queued to all levels and waits for a matching runner from any level to come online and pick up the job.
 - If the job remains queued for more than 24 hours, the job will fail.
 {% else %}
 1. {% data variables.product.prodname_dotcom %} first searches for a runner at the repository level, then at the organization level, then at the enterprise level.